Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 My writing has flaws and bad habits, but it also carries my style and a vibe that should be kinda unique.
 And I like that!
 I try to improve it by writing more at work, on this blog and through some of my hobbies.
 My style is refining and evolving constantly, but sometimes (especially when I'm having trouble putting down what I want) I'm asking myself: "what's the point?!"

 I could go on ChatGPT right now, write four terrible sentences containing the gist of my feelings and it would write a better piece than I ever could.
-Hell, also give him other articles from this blog, my tweets and some of my writing from my job, and it would also match my style.
+Hell, also give it other articles from this blog, my tweets and some of my writing from my job, and it would also match my style.

 So, why do I still try to write myself?
 To be completely honest, I'm not sure.
 And sometimes I fear that I may be losing my time.
 But I'll try to answer my own interrogations in this post.